GianlucaAnsaldi/GianlucaAnsaldi/README.md

 I bumped into coding for the first time when I was 16 years old in high school, learning COBOL with a professor that wasn't really able get us passionate about it, so I took a different path at Uni and now here I am at it again, with a completely different perspective and a lot more experience as a person compared to that kid back in high school.

-What brought me back to coding is the fact that having such a career is a journey where you constantly need to evolve and learn, not knowing something is the normality and there is no shame in admitting it.
+What brought me back to coding is the fact that having such a career is a journey where you constantly need to evolve and learn, not knowing something is almost the normality and there is no shame in admitting it.
+The solution is always somewhere out there, you just need to push yourself and learn how to do it!
+Having the chance to work closely with software developers in my previous role finally opened the door for me to what coding really is about.
+I started working with them on implementing solutions for our product and I realised the potential of that role for any organisation.
+From there I started doing some small projects myself to make my life easier, automating some tasks I was originally working on Excel and creating some dashboards to show the impact of the changes I was able to make.
+That was really what motivated me, I needed more of that and I knew that in order to do so I had to make a drastic change in my life, and now here I am.

 ## Tech Skills